 The Marie Krogh Young Women in Science Prize is a prestigious award that aims to recognise and celebrate outstanding young women in science and medicine who embody Innovation, Leadership and Impact.
-It aims to highlight groundbreaking scientific research that demonstrates originality and advances knowledge through creative approaches and novel solutions.
+Open to applicants from both Australia and New Zealand, the Prize aims to highlight groundbreaking scientific research that demonstrates originality and advances knowledge through creative approaches and novel solutions.

 The Prize also aims to honour contributions that have a measurable impact on healthcare, improving patient outcomes, shaping public health policies, or transforming clinical practices.
 It also seeks to acknowledge exceptional leadership and community engagement, particularly in fostering collaboration, mentoring future leaders, and empowering young women in science and medicine.
 By acknowledging their achievements, the award continues Marie Krogh’s legacy of breaking barriers, advancing knowledge, and inspiring generations of women to shape the future of science.